 Tue 23 April, 10 am – 1 pm (AEST)

-One online workshop is being held to seek industry and other stakeholder views on the workforce outcomes and learner pathways relevant to the Certificate II in Rural Operations.
-Workforce Functional Analysis will be undertaken to identify/confirm the entry level job roles and job tasks required in sectors stakeholders consider relevant to rural operations.
+One online workshop was held to seek industry and other stakeholder views on the workforce outcomes and learner pathways relevant to the Certificate II in Rural Operations.
+Workforce Functional Analysis was undertaken to identify/confirm the entry level job roles and job tasks required in sectors stakeholders consider relevant to rural operations.

 Training providers consultation workshop